Keywords

 If an NFP’s financial reporting is honest, a simple formula is:

 Generally, contributors want financial transparency from the NFPs.
-As such, even serious contributors who are eager to see an NFP reach their goals will not approve of inflated expense allocation.
+As such, even serious contributors who are eager to see an NFP reach their goals will not approve of inflated expense allocations.
 If serious contributors do not allow these types of expense allocations and there are no sanctions by regulators, the manipulated financial report that brings donation revenue is as follows:

 If (5) is not a positive value, an NFP decides whether to manipulate following (6).